ell-hol/blog/_posts/2024-09-10-skepticism-innovation-1.md

 ## The Art of Balancing Skepticism and Innovation

 Navigating the startup world is like learning to dance between skepticism and innovation.
-My INTP tendencies to overanalyze and nitpick can sometimes get in the way of progress.
-But I’ve learned to recognize when my skepticism is constructive and when it’s merely an excuse for procrastination.
+A tendency to overanalyze and nitpick can sometimes get in the way of progress.
+The key is to learn to recognize when skepticism is constructive and when it’s merely an excuse for procrastination.
 As Paul Graham puts it, sometimes you have to get something out there, even if it’s not perfect, and learn from the feedback [Paul Graham - How to Do Great Work](https://www.paulgraham.com/hwtw.html).

 Elon Musk’s approach at SpaceX taught me a lot about balancing skepticism with a relentless drive for innovation.
 Musk is known for pushing the boundaries of what’s possible while rigorously testing his assumptions.
 His rapid iteration and willingness to learn from failure are models I strive to emulate [Sam Altman - Startup Playbook](https://playbook.samaltman.com/).